It was during Super Bowl week of 2005 where scout.com reported exclusively two major stories.

 The athletic Putzier has a roster bonus due on his contract in early March and if the Broncos don't pick it up and decide to part with Johnson, a league source believes San Francisco could have serious interest in signing Putzier.

-Patriots: According to a league source, there's a very good chance that the 2006 season will be running back Corey Dillon's last with the New England Patriots.
-Speculation several weeks ago was that the team would release him but Scout.com confirmed that his salary is fully guaranteed making it almost a certainty that Dillon will be with the team again.
+Patriots – According to a league source, there's a very good chance that the 2006 season will not only be just running back Corey Dillon's last with the New England Patriots.
+Speculation several weeks ago was that the team would release him but scout.com confirmed that his salary is fully guaranteed making it almost a certainty that Dillon will be with the team again.
 Because the 31-year old back broke down so much physically during the 2005 season, those who know Dillon well feel he won't hold up more than one more season and there's a good chance he'll retire after the 2006 season.

 While Ryan becoming the team's head coach is a real long shot, the Raiders have found it difficult to find a suitable head man who actually wants the job.

 Most head coaches want to pick their own coaches but owner Al Davis already reached a three-year agreement to bring Ryan back and reached deals with two other assistant coaches to remain with the team.
 That kind of situation makes the job much less attractive.

 Saints – According to league source, while the team says re-signing center LeCharles Bentley is a top priority, those close to the situation say they Bentley probably will be playing for a different team next season.
 It's not that the team doesn't want to bring him back, it's believed they won't offer him enough money to sign a long-term deal.

 Seahawks – According to a source familiar with the negotiations with running back Shaun Alexander's contract situation, both sides remain very far apart on what they believe he should be paid.

 Alexander's side has bench marked San Diego Chargers running back LaDainian Tomlinson's mega contract extension (eight years/$60 million) which Tomlinson signed in August of 2004.